Skip to main content

 Our final recommendation

-Copilot Money is better for design-focused power users who want investment tracking, automation rules, and a premium mobile experience.
-Simplifi is better for budget-conscious users who want clean spending tracking at less than a third of the price.
-The $72/yr gap makes this a feature-vs-value decision.
+Copilot Money is better for design-focused power users who want investment tracking, automation rules, and a premium experience.
+Simplifi is better for budget-conscious users who want clean spending tracking at $23.12/yr less.
+Both now offer web apps and custom rules — the gap is narrower than it used to be.

 Try Copilot Money Free